OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 - If the selected item is an appointment, or if the activation rule specifies **BodyAsPlaintext** in the **PropertyName**, you can use the Outlook object model and the Visual Basic Editor in Outlook on Windows:

-    1. Ensure that macros are enabled and the **Developer** tab is displayed in the ribbon for Outlook.
+    1. Ensure that macros are enabled and the **Developer** tab is displayed on the ribbon for Outlook.

     1. In the Visual Basic Editor, choose **View**, **Immediate Window**.